vinc/vinc.cc/source/bonsai/collection/olea-europaea-1.html.md

 biggest branches along with the development of a secondary ramification, although a bit too far from the trunk.

-Heavy pruning will be needed soon but first the tree need to gather strenght and be repotted next year at a new angle.
+Heavy pruning is needed to compact the tree but first it will be repotted next year in Spring at a new angle.